mrezabarkhordari/openvpn-dashboard/README.md

 | CSRF errors | Set `CSRF_TRUSTED_ORIGINS` (scheme + host + port) |
 | Port already in use | Change `WEB_PORT` in `.env` |

+## Acknowledgements

+This project would not exist without work published by others.
+Thank you.

+- **[angristan/openvpn-install](https://github.com/angristan/openvpn-install)** — the OpenVPN installer our optional VPN container is built from (PKI, `server.conf`, client profiles).
+The image pins a known commit and adds a thin wrapper for Docker; the hard parts are Angristan’s.
+- **[tonyseek/openvpn-status](https://github.com/tonyseek/openvpn-status)** — parses OpenVPN `status.log` so the collector can show live connections and usage.
+That library is the status/usage exporter this UI sits on.

 ## License

 [MIT](LICENSE)